9 facts and secrets that will make you want to visit the Grand Mosque of Muscat

 1. World records

 Why settle for ordinary when you can have over the top?
 The mosque used to have the world’s largest carpet and chandelier, but Emiratis and Qataris came to measure the interior and made bigger versions in new mosques to steal the title.
 Regardless of titles and records, the Mosque is still pretty impressive.
-The chandelier is located in the centre of the men’s prayer hall and measures a staggering 14 metres and weighs 8,5 tonnes.
+The chandelier is located in the center of the men’s prayer hall and measures a staggering 14 meters and weighs 8,5 tons.
 It holds 600,000 shining bright Swarovski crystals, 24 carat gold plating and took more than four years to complete.

 2. Welcome one, welcome all

 The Sultan Qaboos Grand Mosque is one of the only mosques in Oman that allows non-Muslim visitors.
 However, be aware of the rules when entering and exploring the area.
 Children under ten are not permitted into in the prayer halls and there is no eating or sleeping in the prayer hall or use of cell phones.
 Luckily, most of these rules help to give you a peaceful and quiet experience in this fabulous building.